cloudify-cosmo/getcloudify.org/source/guide/3.2/plugin-azure.md

 {%endsummary%}

 {%note title=Note%}
-The Azure plugin uses Azure's Resource Manager (ARM) API. - This API is aka IaaS V2.
+The Azure plugin uses Azure's Resource Manager (ARM) API. - This API is aka IaaS V2. <br/>
-This plugin allows users to use Cloudify to manage cloud resources on Microsoft Azure.
+This plugin enables users to use Cloudify for managing cloud resources on Microsoft Azure.
 For more information about the library, please refer to the [Azure SDK for Python](http://azure-sdk-for-python.readthedocs.org/en/latest/).
 {%endnote%}

+# Plugin Requirements
+* Python Versions:
+  * 2.7.x
+* An account with Microsoft Azure
+  * Your Account credentials:
+    * Username
+    * Password
+    * Client ID
+    * Tenant ID
+    * Subscription ID